 4900.
-CLASSIFICATION PARTICIPATION 4900.1 Schools shall participate in state music festivals in classifications on a two-year cycle as dictated by Article 15 of the Administrative and General Bylaws.
+CLASSIFICATION PARTICIPATION 4900.1 all participate in state music festivals in classifications on a two-year cycle as dictated by of the Administrative and General Bylaws.
 4900.11 Middle and junior high schools may enter students in all CHSAA music activities.

-4900.12 PARTICIPATE WITH HIGH SCHOOL - Junior high and elementary pupils of the same school system or of elementary schools that lie within an organized high school district may be permitted to participate with their high school bands, orchestras and choirs or other instrumental or vocal ensembles without affecting their high school eligibility.
-4900.13 HIGH SCHOOL CLASSIFICATION - To determine the classification, use the enrollment figure of the high school and use the corresponding class from the chart below.
-Enrollments Effective 2018-2020 School Years 1A 1-87 2A 88-271 272-618 3A 619-1391 4A 5A 1391-up 4900.2 SECOND GROUP - In sight reading, if there are one or more of the same type groups from the school entered, the second group may sight read one classification lower, provided there is no duplication of personnel on the same instrument.
+- 4900.12 PARTICIPATE WITH HIGH SCHOOL Junior high and elementary pupils of the same school system or of elementary schools that lie within an organized high school district may be permitted to participate with their high school bands, orchestras and choirs or other instrumental or vocal ensembles without affecting their high school eligibility. - 4900.13 HIGH SCHOOL CLASSIFICATION To determine the classification, use the enrollment figure of the high school and use the corresponding class from the chart below.

+Enrollments Effective 2022-2024 School Years

+5A 1391-up

+4900.2 SECOND GROUP - In sight reading, if there are one or more of the same type groups from the school entered, the second group may sight read one classification lower, provided there is no duplication of personnel on the same instrument.

 4910.
 GENERAL ELIGIBILITY APPLIES